Mindful-AI-Assistants/.github/profile/README.md

 - **Bots:** A Bot is a software programmed to perform automated tasks.
 Bots can be simple (like a customer service bot that answers frequently asked questions)  or complex (like a stock trading bot that analyzes real-time stock market data).

-- **Bots:** A Bot is a software programmed to perform automated tasks.
-Bots can be simple (like a customer service bot that answers frequently asked questions).

 - **Agents:**